Cardinals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite in seven of their past 10 games and have won four of those contests.
+- The Cardinals have been underdogs three times over their past 10 games and lost every one of those contests.

-- In their last 10 games with a total, the Cardinals and their opponents have failed to hit the over three times.
+- In their previous 10 games with a total, the Cardinals and their opponents have combined to exceed the over/under on seven occasions.

 Cardinals Betting Records & Stats

-- The Cardinals are 8-7 in games they were favored on the moneyline (winning 53.3% of those games).
+- The Cardinals have been victorious in one of the seven contests they have been chosen as underdogs in this season.

-- In games it has played as moneyline favorites with odds of -115 or shorter, St. Louis has an 8-7 record (winning 53.3% of its games).
+- St. Louis has entered seven games this season as the underdog by -110 or more and is 1-6 in those contests.

-- Based on this game's moneyline, the Cardinals have an implied win probability of 53.5%.
+- The Cardinals have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.

-- In the 23 games in which oddsmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 11 times (11-12-0).
+- St. Louis and its opponents have gone over the total this season in 11 of its 24 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.